DennyJohansson/dennyjohanssonblog/content/posts/2021-06-13-react-with-clojure.md

 ```

 #### r/atom
-Reagent have their own version of atom that will re-render components when needed!
-It's like Redux but without any boilerplate!
-ClojureScript already have immutable data structures and atoms so it's just to create an atom, deref it or swap it!
+Reagent have their own version of atom that will re-render components when needed, it's like Redux but without any boilerplate.

 ```Also example from Reagents git
 (defonce click-count (r/atom 0))